Andrew-Draganov/andrew-draganov.github.io/contents/home.md

 ### Other Things

-Currently under the supervision of Chris Schwiegelshohn, along with help from Davide Mottin and Ira Assent.
+- I am originally from Washington DC which, despite what my European friends may expect, is the loveliest city in the world.

-Separately, I have a passion for teaching and for making technical concepts approachable.
+- I have a passion for teaching and for making technical concepts approachable.

-If you'd like to reach out, my email is draganovandrew (at) cs.au.dk .
+- If you'd like to reach out, my email is draganovandrew (at) cs.au.dk .

 ### Past Education and Experience